idaholab/TMAP8/doc/content/verification_and_validation/ver-1dd.md

 ## Results and comparison against analytical solution

 The analytical solution for the permeation transient is compared with TMAP8 results in [ver-1dd_comparison_diffusion].
-The graphs for the theoretical flux and the calculated flux are in good agreement, with root mean square percentage errors (RMSPE) of RMSPE = 0.14 % when time $t \geq 0.01$ s.
-The breakthrough time calculated from [eqn:tau_be] in analytical solution is 0.05 s, and the breakthrough time from TMAP8 is 0.05 s.
+The graphs for the theoretical flux and the calculated flux are in good agreement, with root mean square percentage errors (RMSPE) of RMSPE = 0.14 % for $t \geq 0.01$ s.
+The breakthrough time calculated from the analytical solution provided by [eqn:tau_be] is 0.05 s, and the breakthrough time from TMAP8 is 0.05 s, so it matches.

 !media comparison_ver-1dd.py
        image_name=ver-1dd_comparison_diffusion.png